sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 **Lisa** A director within IMB that is fairly new to the branch, but has worked with BC Government for 10+ years.
 She has experience with software development projects as she was previously a Product Owner for a project that had a successful production launch.
 She currently manages Service Design and SCRUM Master resources, and would like to know at a glance who is resourced on what project.
 She understands Agile philosophy and knows that a solution may take many iterations to achieve a desired state of functionality.

 **Alan** A DevOps resource that has worked for IMB for the last 3 Years.
-He has worked on many projects, including from inception to maintainance lifecycles for IMB, setting up deployment pipelines and integrating technologies into projects that help increase developer velocity.
+He has worked on many projects, including from inception to maintenance lifecycles for IMB, setting up deployment pipelines and integrating technologies into projects that help increase developer velocity.
 He actively engages the developer community to understand their ever changing needs from project to project.
 Alan is currently looking to build a tool that allows product owners/stakeholders within IMB to understand resource utilization across all projects within IMB to help avoid developer/resource burn-out.

 **Both IMB Employees** are looking for a tool that offers all users within IMB easily digestible data based on the breadth and depth of the many projects they currently develop and maintain, as well as projects that are on the horizon for IMB.
 Displaying exactly the right amount of information at a glance is paramount to both Lisa and Alan.